sircharlo/meeting-media-manager/README.md

 ## Prerequisites

-The app should run as is on mot modern computers running Windows or Linux.
-Although a Mac version has been compiled, it is as of yet untested and probably doesn't work very well.
-Feedback from a Mac user would be appreciated!
+The app should run as is on most modern computers running Windows, Linux, or Mac.
+For various technical reasons, the auto-updater does not yet work on Macs, so Mac users will have to periodically check for updates to this app on their own.

 ## Usage

-Simply download the latest [installer](https://github.com/sircharlo/jw-meeting-media-fetcher/releases) and run it.
+Simply download the latest [installer](https://github.com/sircharlo/jw-meeting-media-fetcher/releases/latest) and run it.
 Once the setup is complete, a shortcut to the app will be placed on your desktop.
-Downloaded media is placed on your desktop, in a folder named "Meeting Media".
+Open the app, and configure the settings as you please.
+One you execute the media update, all downloaded media will be placed on your desktop, in a folder named "Meeting Media".

 ## Does this app infringe the JW.org Terms of Use?